jeroenvdw/wakeuplight/README.md

  ![alt text](https://github.com/jeroenvdw/wakeuplight/raw/master/images/schematic.PNG)

  ## The code
  For a better understanding of the lifecycle of the alarm, have a look at "lifecycle.pdf".
  To undesttand the menu structure, check out "screenflow.pdf" (source files are in the \*.dia files)

+ All literals in the menu are now in Dutch.
+Rename the "Literals_EN.h" file to "Literals.h" to build the proejct using English literals.

  ## Images
  ![alt text](https://github.com/jeroenvdw/wakeuplight/raw/master/images/wakeuplight1.jpg)